edgedelta/docs/docs/configuration/outputs-streams.md

         index: "main"
 ```

-The following example displays if enter the name of the organization-level integration:
+The following example displays when the name of the organization-level integration is entered:

 ```yaml
       - integration_name: my-org-splunk